 RTCA/DO-160 Section 20: Radio Frequency Susceptibility (Conducted and Radiated)

-The tests performed in this section determine that equipment will operate when the EUT and its interconnecting cables are exposed to Radio Frequency interference.
+Tests performed for RTCA/DO-160 Section 20 determine if equipment will operate when the EUT and its interconnecting cables are exposed to Radio Frequency interference.
 Continuous Wave (CW), Square Wave AM (SW), and Pulse Modulated (PM) RF signals are required.
 A Line Impedance Stabilization Network (LISN) must be inserted in series with each power lead and ungrounded power return lead, with a 10 uF capacitor connected between the power input of the LISN and the ground plane.

 Similar to MIL-STD-461F test method CS114